Encarnacion's slam in 11th lifts Indians past Angels

+CLEVELAND -- The game had a little bit of everything, including two grand slams -- by the same team.

+"It was kind of a fun game, but a weird game," Cleveland Indians manager Terry Francona said after his team blew an early seven-run lead, only to beat the Los Angeles Angels in extra innings in the most dramatic way possible.

-CLEVELAND -- Edwin Encarnacion's grand slam in the 11th inning capped a wild night as the Cleveland Indians, after blowing an early seven-run lead, rallied to beat the Los Angeles Angels 11-7 on Tuesday night at Progressive Field.
+Edwin Encarnacion's grand slam in the 11th capped a wild night as the Indians defeated the Angels 11-7 on Tuesday night at Progressive Field.

+"This is why you'd rather play these games at home instead of on the road," Francona said.

 The Indians extended their winning streak to five games.